 In 2010, Marshall engineers began alternative approaches to building parts for the next-generation J-2X engine.
 SLM was used to great a duct for a gas generator in the engine.
 The part itself isn’t complex, but because of the thickness and the radius of the bend, it’s a very difficult part to make.

-Although the SLM part wasn’t as strong as the forged and milled duct, it fell within the minimal acceptable range.
+Although the SLM part wasn’t as strong as the forged and milled duct, it fell within the minimum acceptable range.
 However, this part required no welding, meaning that it could have more structural strength.

 More testing is needed whether these components will function in the most intense conditions and if they can be properly made using SLM.
 Parts with complex geometries that are difficult to make and require multiple welds are good candidates.